Security

 If any of the above middlewares are applied to the initial page-load, they will be persisted (re-applied) to any future network requests.

-However, if you are applying a custom middleware from your application the initial page-load, and want it persisted between Livewire requests, you will need to add it to this list from a Service Provider in your app like so:
+However, if you are applying a custom middleware from your application on the initial page-load, and want it persisted between Livewire requests, you will need to add it to this list from a Service Provider in your app like so:

 <?php